 - MSC: All fully vaccinated passengers are required to test at their own expense and present a negative COVID-19 PCR, NAAT, or Antigen result taken within two days of embarkation.
 Meanwhile, unvaccinated children between ages two and 11 must present negative PCR or NAAT results taken within three days of boarding.

 - Norwegian Cruise Line: The cruise line encourages all passengers to take a COVID-19 PCR test, or at the very least an Antigen test, within 72 hours prior to boarding.
-All passengers must also undergo a required rapid Antigen test in the cruise terminal prior to boarding.
+Before boarding, all passengers must also undergo a required rapid Antigen test in the cruise terminal.